The Finiteness Threshold Width of Lattice Polytopes: The finiteness threshold width in dimension 4

-\begin{proof} The basis of the pyramid is a lattice polygon with three interior points, which, by Corollary~\ref{coro:finite-polytope-interiorpoint}, has a finite number of lifts of bounded size.
-By Lemma~\ref{lemma:finite-pyramid}, $\mathcal{M}_{9}$ has also a finite number of lifts of bounded size. \end{proof}
+\begin{proof} The base of the pyramid is a quadrilateral with three (relative) interior points.
+This quadrilateral has a finite number of lifts of bounded size by Corollary~\ref{coro:finite-polytope-interiorpoint}, and the whole pyramid by Lemma~\ref{lemma:finite-pyramid}. \end{proof}

 \begin{proposition} The prism $\mathcal{M}_{10}$ has finitely many lifts of bounded size. \end{proposition}